mariusbanea/web-developers-toolkit/capstone-projects/node-and-react-capstones-readme-template.md

 # Capstone Project Title (to do now)
-One line description of what this app is doing and who is it for
+One line description of what this app is doing and who is it for (what type of user will be using this app; what problems these users are having; how your app is solving these problems)